secretstartups/handbook/sales/field-operations/sales-operations/deal-desk/index.html.md

 #### Opportunities Requiring Multiple Invoices

 If an opportunity requires multiple invoices due to a specific professional services delivery schedule or approved annual payment terms, a separate opportunity is required for each invoice period.

+**Opportunity Structure**

+* Invoice Only Opp type should be New Business
-Each individual opportunity will require a quote object that is equal to the amount being invoiced.
-All products and dates should match the original opp.
-Build Invoice Only quote objects as a "New Subscription" quote.
+* Each individual opportunity will require a quote object that is equal to the amount being invoiced
+* All products, dates, and contacts should match the original opp / quote
+* Build Invoice Only quote objects as a "New Subscription" quotes

+**Invoice Amounts**

+If all payments associated with the opportunity are equal (ex.
+3 payments of $10,000) the quote on the orignal opporuntiy must reflect the entire opportunity term.

+**Ex.**

+3 Year Subscription worth $30,000, broken out into 3 equal annual payments of $10,000.
+* Primary Opp Quote - 3 Year New Subscription Quote (using the 1 Year Product SKU).
+Term Length should be 36.
+* Invoice Only Opp - Year 2 - Create a quote for the amount to be invoiced (Use the same sku as the orignal opp, update term to 12)
+* Invoice Only Opp - Year 3 - Create a quote for the amount to be invoiced (Use the same sku as the orignal opp, update term to 12)

+If the payment amounts are not equal, ex.
+Year 1 - $15,000 Year 2 - $10,000, Year 3 $5,000 - then the original opporuntiy quote should only reflect the first year (invoice period) of the subscription.

 **Ex.** Professional Services Deal -Opportunity amount $300,000.
 4 Deliverables are outlined in the Custom SOW to the customer, each deliverable includes a different date for delivery.
 This requires 4 opportunities because the customer will be invoiced after completion of each deliverable.